MORE MENU ITEMS:

 DAY 1: Light

-Inaugural Light: God establishes the Kingdom of Light
+Inaugural Light: God establishes the Kingdom of Light to Deliver Man from Sin

 In the Genesis account of creation, we find rich symbolism that connects to God’s plan of salvation.
 On the first day of creation, God’s act of bringing forth light becomes a symbol representing His Kingdom of Light.
 This kingdom serves as a sanctuary, a refuge from the Dominion of Darkness governed by Satan, where the redemption of sins finds its source through God’s beloved Son (Col 1:12-14).
 The scripture in 1 Thessalonians 5:5 beautifully encapsulates the transformation that occurs when one embraces this truth, becoming “Children of the Light” and “Children of the Day.”